Want to polarize a room of homeschoolers? Say these words: homeschool standardized testing.

 And, what are alternatives to measuring is homeschooling effective?

-(Don’t miss the burning question, SHOULD homeschoolers take standardized tests? after this section!)
+(Don’t miss the burning question, SHOULD homeschoolers take standardized tests? later in the post!)

 What Is Standardized Testing?